What are smart meters?

 Smart meters are a special type of electricity meter.
-They are new and are sometimes called interval meters.
+They are sometimes called interval meters, advanced meters or 'type 4' meters.

 They are different to other meters because they:

-- record how much electricity a house or business is using at regular times during a day, and
+- record how much electricity a house or business is using at regular times during the day

-- send the readings directly to your energy distributor electronically.
+- send the readings directly to your energy retailer or distributor electronically.

 This means no one has to come to your place to:

-- work out how much electricity you used when you change energy retailers or move house.
+- work out how much electricity you use when you change energy retailers or move house.

-Smart meters can let you quickly know a lot about:
+Smart meters can tell you a lot about:

 - when you use electricity.